ufukmehmetoglu/hrla29-react-review/README.md

 #Exercise-2 Creating a Functional Component in React<br/>
 Create folder called Components within the client folder.
 Inside of components folder, create a file called App.jsx and build out a functional react component in that file that renders "Hello from Component" onto the DOM.

-#Exercise-3 Passing Props into A Funcitonal Component<br/>
+#Exercise-3 Passing Props into A Functional Component<br/>
 Pass your first and last name down as props to your component from index.jsx

 #Exercise-4 Refactoring a Functional Component to a Stateful Component<br/>